HOME ENERGY SAVINGS

 Clean the coils under the refrigerator to increase its lifetime.

-Improve attic insulation.
-(R-38 is a good insulation amount.
-The higher the R-Value, the better the insulation's thermal performance.)
+- Improve attic insulation (R-38 is a good insulation amount.
+The higher the R-Value, the better the insulation’s thermal protection

 The Department of Energy recommends setting the thermostat no lower than 78⚬ F when you are home and need cooling.
 Set your thermostat at as high a temperature as comfortably possible.
 The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be since the unit will not need to run as frequently.